5/6/2025

 Chief Financial Officer

-Hey I think overall that we continue to think we have structural improvement opportunities on the P&S side to continue to grow gross margin.
-We're not going to specifically guide gross margin for the future but we do think is you know regardless of the market conditions are out there as we continue to execute and control what we can control we do think we see opportunities for ongoing gross margin accretion both from or structural improvements the launch of new products as Rob mentioned at ADI some of the new product investments on exclusive brands and the same we're doing at ADI to drive margin so we are optimistic they will continue to see gross margin improvements certainly for the next few years as we continue to execute without setting a specific goal out there or a specific number.
+I think overall that we continue to think we have structural improvement opportunities on the P&S side to continue to grow gross margin.
+We're not going to specifically guide gross margin for the future, but we do think is, you know, regardless of the market conditions are out there as we continue to execute and control what we can control, we do think we see opportunities for ongoing gross margin accretion, both from or shrug from improvements, the launch of new products.
+As Rob mentioned at ADI, some of the new product investments on exclusive brands and the things we're doing at ADI to drive margins.
+So we are optimistic that we'll continue to see gross margin improvements certainly for the next few years as we continue to execute without setting a specific goal out there or a specific number.

 speaker